-Your best first step is to meet with your career counselor by making an appointment on Handshake.
+Your best first step is to meet with your career coach by making an appointment on Handshake.
 In the meantime, find links below to resources to start your exploration.

 PeaceCorps is a federally funded international service program where individuals serve in communities to create lasting change.
 This 27 month program has functional areas in: Public Health, Environmental, Agriculture, Education, Youth Development, and Community and Economic Development.
 More information on the Appalachian State Peace Corps partnership can be found here.
 Students interested in the Peace Corps should explore opportunities with the Peace Corps Prep Program.